vestrel00/contacts-android/docs/basics/query-contacts-advanced.md

 For more info, read about [Local (device-only) contacts](./../entities/about-local-contacts.md).

-> Note that this may affect performance.
+> ℹ️ This may affect performance.
 This may require one or more additional queries, internally
 > performed in this function, which increases the time required for the search.
 Therefore, you
 > should only specify this if you actually need it.